vladi-strilets/npm-env-dependencies/README.md

 # npm-env-dependencies

-Specify multiple dependencies to be installed vía package.json by env name
+Specify multiple dependencies to be installed vía package.json by env name.

 Use example:

-Inside package.json create a new key with the modules you want to be installed, for example _ios_ After that call
+Inside package.json create a new key with the modules you want to be installed, for example _ios_

+After that call.

 ```
 npm-env ios